 What determines freight rates

-Below are the Factors Affecting Freight rates, international shipping rates, Theory of Freight rates, Calculate freight rates, Truck freight rates and Air cargo freight rates
+Factors that affect freight rates, Below are the Factors Affecting Freight rates, international shipping rates, Theory of Freight rates, Calculate freight rates, Truck freight rates and Air cargo freight rates

 - Freight rates.